 The history of western art from prehistoric cultures through ancient and contemporary primitive arts.
 Preclassical civilizations and their contributions to the arts of Greece and Rome.
 Evolution of classical forms to the end of the Roman Empire.
+Fulfills General Education requirements, Humanities Division only.
 Three units.